QQxiaoming/qzmodem/README.md

 include(qzmodem.pri)
 ```

-Then you can use the `QSendZmodem` and `QReceiveZmodem` classes to send and receive files.
+Then you can use the `QSendZmodem` and `QRecvZmodem` classes to send and receive files.